A complete guide to the best things to do in New York City, including museums, attractions, restaurants, shopping, and more.

 Recommended by Talek from Travels with Talek

 The Frick Museum is on 70th street and 5th Avenue.
-It is the former home of Henry Clay Frick, a millionaire industrialist who was also a very interesting character from the Gilded Age.
+It is the former home of Henry Clay Frick, a millionaire industrialist who was also a fascinating character from the Gilded Age.

 As if that were not enough, they have on display three of the finest paintings by Vermeer, the ones you will recognize from high school art classes.